vvvv/VL.Augmenta/README.md

 - For custom development requests, please [get in touch](mailto:devvvvs@vvvv.org)
 - When making a pull-request, please make sure to read the general [guidelines on contributing to vvvv libraries](https://thegraybook.vvvv.org/reference/extending/contributing.html)

-## Credits
-Links to libraries this is based on

 ## Sponsoring
 Development of this library was partially sponsored by:
 * [Refik Anadol Studio](https://refikanadolstudio.com)